Dwarf seahorse: In captivity

 The dwarf seahorse only reaches up to 2 in in length and is not an aggressive feeder.
 Therefore, it is typically kept in small aquariums (5 to 10 USgal).
 The dwarf seahorse can be fed brine shrimp nauplii, although it will also eat copepods and other shrimp larvae.
 Because of its short digestive tract, food must be available to them all day, making it a difficult species to keep.
 Unlike most marine fish, it will readily breed in the aquarium.
 The seahorse fry can be kept in the same aquarium as the adults in a dwarf seahorse dedicated tank.
 The dwarf seahorse has a gestation period of 10–14 days and can live up to over 2 years in captivity.
 The water temperature in the aquarium must place between 20 and 28 C, with a pH ranging around 8–8.5.
 The tank water must be renewed regularly, once, or twice a day.
 The survival rate of dwarf seahorses in captivity is around 20%.

 Interest for humans

 This species was particularly popular in the 1960s when mail order companies commonly sold them as the 'perfect pets'.

 Due to its tiny size, the dwarf seahorse remains very popular in the aquarium market.
 Several Florida located fisheries' core business lay around dwarf seahorses capture and trade.

 Chinese medicine is one of the biggest consumers of seahorses, as an estimated 20 million seahorses are used each year.
-The supposedly have cholesterol decrease virtues, preventing atherosclerosis.
+They supposedly have cholesterol decrease virtues, preventing atherosclerosis.